 Crystalline mirrors are multilayer mirrors where at least the reflecting parts consist of monocrystalline optical material – typically, of semiconductors.
 The basic operation principle is usually that of a distributed Bragg reflector or more generally an optical interference coating: the mirror structure contains a sequence of thin transparent optical layers, typically with two alternating materials having different refractive indices.
 The resulting Fresnel reflection of a single interface between two materials is quite weak, but multiple reflections coherently add up, so that overall high reflectivities of mirror devices can be achieved.
-In some cases, the reflectivity is very close to 100%, so that such Bragg mirrors can be called supermirrors.
+In some cases, the reflectance (reflectivity) is very close to 100%, so that such Bragg mirrors can be called supermirrors.

 Dielectric mirrors are based on the same operation principle, only that they are based on dielectric layer materials, which are usually amorphous rather than monocrystalline.
 Metal-coated mirrors are also not considered as crystalline mirrors, since they do not have a monocrystalline structure.